denten-books/plain-text/0-chapter.md

 boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

+### Pragmatics

 Connecting theories of meaning making to the practices of meaning making offers a way out of the bad faith conundrum.
 Bad faith identifies a misaligned duplicity between thought and action.
-The solution to connect "meaning" and "operational meaning" is ultimately a species of pragmatism.
-William James articulates that view clearly when he writes that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
-For James and his fellow travellers truth can never be abstract.
-It also entails causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James
+The solution connecting "meaning" to "operational meaning" is ultimately a species of pragmatism.
+William James articulates that view clearly when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
+For James and his fellow travellers truth could never be abstract.
+It also entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James
-asks: "How will the truth be realized?
+asked: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be different from those which would obtain if the belief were false?"
 Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein would later write in a similar